privacyidea/privacyidea/doc/glossary/index.rst

    Custom User Attributes
         The table ``“customuserattribute”`` is used to store additional, custom attributes for users.

+        privacyIDEA working with user resolvers, which means users are already located somewhere for example in an Active Directory. privacyIDEA is configured to read users from this user source, so the users will be available within privacyIDEA with all the attributes which are read from the user source.

+        The interesting thing is that often the administrator who's responsible for managing the tokens in privacyIDEA does not have any access to the Active Directory.
+The administrator can define policies to allow other admins, help desk users or even the user to manage custom attributes in privacyIDEA.

+        That gives the user defined in the policy the opportunity to add further attributes to the user that were not defined in the active directory.
+For example you can add an additional tag to the user, to organize them into logical groups.
+        Another possibility is to overwrite existing attributes.

         A user is identified by the user_id, the resolver_id and the realm_id.
         The additional attributes are stored in Key and Value.
         The Type can hold extra information like e.g. an encrypted value / password.